Warsaw Mazovia, Poland Travel Guide

 Maximize your sightseeing by efficiently managing your time in Warsaw.

-Use the metro for fast transit throughout the city.
+Use the underground for fast transit throughout the city.
 For getting to/from the airport, trains departing from WAW or the ModlinBus from WMI are often faster than taxis during peak traffic.
 Book popular tours, specific dining experiences, and theater or concert tickets in advance, especially during peak season.

 Book popular tours, specific dining experiences, and theater or concert tickets in advance, especially during peak season.
 Utilize ZTM public transport with daily or 3-day tickets for cost-effective city travel.